restrictedinfinity/RefererBlocking/README.md

 # RefererBlocking
-Block traffic from black-list of malicious referer domains
+Using Lambda@Edge to block traffic from black-list of malicious referer domains.